 - Polymer molecular size prevents bacteria from using it as a nutrient source;

-- CO2 emissions into the atmosphere are reduced by decreasing the amount of water involved in injection and extraction;
+- Emissions of CO 2 into the atmosphere are reduced by reducing the volume of water involved in injection and production;

 - Polymer compounds are eventually easily decomposed without releasing CO2;